 Intelligent city monitoring and assessment, including the selection of outcome and result indicators; analytics for measurement and impact assessment; data collection and reporting; use of benchmarking and balanced scorecards.

-Development of web-based applications for innovation, such as strategic intelligence platforms, which include data collection, processing, and analysis for market and technology watch; technology transfer platforms, which support networks for technology learning, brokering, collaboration between academia and businesses; collaborative innovation platforms, which enable user-driven innovation, distributed new product design and development, and living labs; e-Marketplaces, for web-based product marketing and promotion, assessment scoreboards and benchmarking; innovation funding and crowdfunding in particular.
+Development of applications and platforms for innovation, such as strategic intelligence platforms, which include data collection, processing, and analysis for market and technology watch; technology transfer platforms, which support networks for technology learning, brokering, collaboration between academia and businesses; collaborative innovation platforms, which enable user-driven innovation, distributed new product design and development, and living labs; e-marketplaces, for web-based product marketing and promotion, assessment scoreboards and benchmarking; innovation funding and crowdfunding in particular.